United Repair Services: Your Comprehensive Resource

 3. Franchise and independent repair networks — Multi-location repair organizations operating under a unified quality standard, whether franchise-model or independently owned.
 The structural and operational differences between these two provider types are explained in depth at independent vs franchise repair providers.

 Entries are categorized by primary trade, then by secondary capability where documented.
-A roofing contractor who also holds a general contractor license will appear under both classifications, with the primary trade listed first.
+A roofing contractor who also holds a general contractor license will appear under both classifications, with the primary trade verified first.
 Providers operating under emergency response authorization — defined by 24-hour dispatch capacity and documented rapid-response protocols — are flagged separately from scheduled-service-only providers, a distinction covered in full at emergency vs scheduled repair services defined.

 What is not included: home warranty administrators, insurance adjusters, product manufacturers offering in-warranty service, or general home inspection firms whose scope does not include repair execution.